tryggth/CDT/README.txt

 2p1 and 3p1 code by Rajesh Kommu

-TODO: Import into Mathematica 7
-TODO: Recode from LISP
+TODO: Recode from LISP (and learn from Rajesh' code)